FarukDemiral/solutions_repo/docs/1 Physics/7 Measurements/Problem_1.md

 * Measure Earth's gravitational acceleration ($g$) using a pendulum.
 * Conduct rigorous uncertainty analysis.
-* Visualize the concept interactively through a simulation.
+* Visualize the concept interactively through a JavaScript-based simulation.

 ---